sousu/xclip/README.md

-xclip: tootip to observe cipboard
+xclip: Tootip to observe clipboard